Beyond K-pop: the culture of South Korea

 I Want to Die but I Want to Eat Tteokbokki

-A few months ago, I came across the book ‘I Want to Die but I Want to Eat Tteokbokki’ by South Korean Baek Se-hee.
-It is an easy-to-read memoir, the first and so far the only Korean book I have read.
-I found it particularly interesting, as the author, a dysthymia sufferer herself, recorded her conversations with her psychiatrist.
+A few months ago, I came across I Want to Die but I Want to Eat Tteokbokki by South Korean author Baek Se-hee.
+It is an accessible and engaging memoir — the first, and so far the only, Korean book I have read.
+I found it particularly interesting because the author, who suffers from dysthymia, records her candid conversations with her psychiatrist, offering rare insight into the experience of living with chronic depression in contemporary South Korea.

-As a psychiatrist myself, I can’t help but notice the disproportionately high number of suicides among young Korean artists, such as Song Yoo-jung, Choi Jin-sil, Kim Jong-hyun, Goo Hara, Cha In-ha, Sulli, and Oh In-hye.
+As a psychiatrist myself, I can’t help but notice the disproportionately high number of suicides among young Korean artists such as Song Yoo-jung, Choi Jin-sil, Kim Jong-hyun, Goo Hara, Cha In-ha, Sulli, and Oh In-hye.

 Culture-bound syndromes